-We put 18 popular lightweight and umbrella strollers through an exhaustive testing process to determine which options are better than the competition.
-Each contender is observed in use, and rated on performance metrics such as weight and folded size, ease of use, maneuverability, and quality to help you find the right choice for your lifestyle and budget.
+We put top-ranked lightweight and umbrella strollers through exhaustive testing to determine which competitors are better than the rest.
+Each option is observed, used, and rated on performance metrics such as weight and folded size, ease of use, maneuverability, and quality to help you find the right choice for your lifestyle and budget.

-Weight and folded size have the most influence for this category because finding a compact, travel-friendly stroller is the primary reason parents look for an umbrella product to add to their gear lineup.
+The weight and folded size metric have the most influence on this stroller style because finding a compact, travel-friendly product is the primary reason parents look for an umbrella product.

 Jump to: Buying Advice for Umbrella Strollers

-Most of the high ranking products in this review are relatively budget-friendly.
-However, for a stroller category that is likely a backup or secondary stroller, the prices can feel high depending on your budget and plans for use.
-When choosing a product based on value and budget, our price value chart reveals that the Baby Jogger City Mini 2 features a below-average price and can act as your full-size and lightweight strollers, so you can save money by purchasing fewer products.
-Also, the ZOE XL1 BEST v2 has a reasonable price and enough features to potentially be used regularly in the place of a full-size stroller.
-The Inglesina Net is also an economical option, with a list price below two hundred dollars.
+Many of the high-ranking options in our review are fairly budget-friendly.
+However, for a stroller group that is most likely a backup or secondary stroller for most families, the prices can feel high if your budget is tight or you have listed plans to use it.
+When selecting a stroller based on value and budget, our price value chart reveals that the Baby Jogger City Mini 2 features a below-average price.
+It can act as a full-size and lightweight stroller, potentially saving you money by making fewer purchases.
+The Inglesina Net is also an economical choice if you only need it as an occasional secondary stroller for travel.

 Weight and Folded Size

-How much a product weighs, and how small it folds, is what makes or breaks a great lightweight stroller.
-The most critical aspects for this type of gear are being easy to fold and transport.
-You need a product that simplifies travel and can quickly be folded or stowed at your destination or riding on public transportation.
-A few of the options in this review are somewhat heavy, making them harder to carry.
-Others are lightweight but fold into packages that are too long for compact trunks.
-If you want a traditional umbrella stroller, this is the metric to watch when determining which option to purchase.
+How much a stroller weighs and how small it can fold is what makes or breaks a lightweight stroller.
+The most critical aspects of this gear type are easy to fold and transport.
+This kind of product should simplify travel and can quickly fold or store at your destination or on public transportation.
+A few of the products in our lineup are kind of heavy, which makes them more of a burden to carry.
+Others are lightweight but are too long for compact trunks when folded.
+If you're looking for a traditional umbrella option, this metric is the one to watch when deciding which stroller to buy.

-The highest-scoring product for Weight and Folded Size is the GB Pockit with the smallest folded volume, and the second lightest weight.
+The highest-scoring product for Weight and Folded Size is the GB Pockit with the smallest folded volume and the second lightest weight.
 If you need a small fold that fits almost anywhere and is easy to carry, then the GB Pockit is the king.
 However, the Pockit is challenging to push and hard to use, scoring below average for overall performance.
-The Maclaren Mark II is the lightest weighing only 8.6 lbs, but it scores poorly in most other ways resulting in a below-average rank.
-Unless you absolutely can't lift more than 9 lbs, we don't think having the lowest possible weight is worth the tradeoff of a frustrating experience during use.

 Ease of Use